-In addition to the basic outline of a well-crafted sales resume, which includes your eye-catching professional summary, areas of expertise, education, and career experience, you may also wish to include any applicable volunteer experience, professional development training, or computer expertise.
+Besides the basic outline of a well-crafted sales resume, which includes your eye-catching professional summary, areas of expertise, education, and career experience, you may also wish to include any applicable volunteer experience, professional development training, or computer expertise.

 Don’t bog your resume down with unnecessary information.
 Leave some details for the interview.
 A resume needs to be concise and still provide enough information to get your foot in the door for an interview.
 If there are activities that directly relate to the position or have been mentioned in the job posting or company website, then you should most definitely include them if space permits.

 Another section that may be applicable is one titled Awards and Recognition.
-If you have been presented with some prestigious sales honors, then you may want to include them on your resume.
+If you have been presented with some prestigious sales honors, you may want to include them on your resume.
 Awards are proof of your optimal sales skills and should be showcased.